CIRCUS OF HORRORS (1960)

 Director: Sidney Hayers

-Diffring plays Dr. Rossiter, a crazed surgeon who is forced to flee England after badly botching up an operation.
-With a brother and sister pair of cohorts (Kenneth Griffith and Jane Hylton), he ends up in France, taking refuge at the crumbling circus of Donald Pleasance.
-Pleasance's young daughter had her face badly scarred during the war, and Rossiter promises to rectify it, becoming his circus partner in exchange.
-The surgery is a success, but Pleasance is killed after a drunken dance with a guy in a pair suit that looks like it was leftover from Abbott and Costello's "Colgate Comedy Hour" (an equally unconvincing gorilla suit surfaces later).
+Just after World War II, Dr. Rossiter (Anton Diffring, THE BEAST MUST DIE) is a crazed surgeon who is forced to flee England after badly botching up an operation, the face of a woman (Colette Wilde, THE DAY OF THE TRIFFIDS) driven to hysterics.
+With a brother and sister pair of cohorts – Martin (Kenneth Griffith, REVENGE) and Angela (Jane Hylton, THE MANSTER) – Rossiter ends up in France, taking refuge at the crumbling circus of Vanet (Donald Pleasance, THE MUTATIONS).
+Vanet's young daughter had her face badly scarred during the war, and Rossiter promises to rectify it, becoming his circus partner in exchange.
+The surgery is a success, but Vanet is killed after a drunken dance with a stuffed bear (or bear suit) that looks like a prop left over from Abbott and Costello's "Colgate Comedy Hour" (an equally unconvincing gorilla suit surfaces later in the film).

-A decade later, Rossiter is calling himself Schuler and the circus is now a tremendous success.
-The little girl has grown up to be the beautiful Yvonne Monlaur (BRIDES OF DRACULA), whose severe French accent is fittingly applied here.
-Rossiter is using the circus not only to mask his true identity, but also to perform surgeries on various female criminals and prostitutes with injurious histories.
+A decade later, Rossiter is calling himself Schuler and the circus has now grown into a tremendous success.
+Vanet's little girl has grown up to be a beautiful young woman named Nicole (Yvonne Monlaur, THE BRIDES OF DRACULA, whose thick French accent is fittingly applied here).
+Rossiter/Schuler is using the circus not only to mask his true identity, but also to perform surgeries on various female criminals and prostitutes with injurious histories.
 He transforms the once-scarred femmes into raving beauties, and they all have their place as star performers in the ring.
 Of course, problems occur as he has affairs and issues with them, causing conflicts resulting in horrifying "accidental" deaths (deeming it "The Jinx Circus").
-Vanda Hudson is killed in a knife-throwing mishap while Erika Remberg violently falls from her trapeze rope.
+Blonde Magda (Vanda Hudson, JUNGLE STREET GIRLS) is killed in a knife-throwing mishap while another (Erika Remberg, CAVE OF THE LIVING DEAD) violently falls from her trapeze rope.
+A police superintendent (Jack Gwillim, THE CURSE OF THE MUMMY’S TOMB) sends in a probing inspector (Conrad Phillips, THE SHADOW OF THE CAT) posing as a tabloid journalist.
+He finds time to seduce several of the big-top beauties while Rossiter/Schuler has his hands full with the luscious Melina (Yvonne Romain, THE CURSE OF THE WEREWOLF); she arrives at the circus with a face horribly eaten by acid, but she becomes a ravishing lion tamer, literally busting out of the skimpy outfits she's given to wear!

 BACK TO REVIEWS